MindorksOpenSource/screenshot/README.md

      .setFlip(Flip.HORIZONTALLY)
      .getAsImageFile(/** Pass your Custom File Path**/)
  ```
-> If you leave the File path as empty, it will take the cache directory of the app.
+> If you leave the File path as empty, it will take the cache directory of your app.

 You can set the quality by using,
 ```kotlin